Iceyma02/Zimbabwe-Retail-Intelligence-System-/README.md

 # 🛒 ZimRetail IQ — Retail Intelligence Platform

 > A full-stack retail analytics dashboard built for ZimRetail IQ.
 > 17 modules covering inventory, supply chain, financials, workforce, ML forecasting and more.
 > **Stack:** Python · Plotly Dash · SQLite · Pandas · Scikit-learn · Railway

 ---

+## 📋 License & Usage

+**Copyright © 2026 Anesu Manjengwa.
+All Rights Reserved.**

+This software and its source code are made available for **viewing purposes only**.
+You may view, fork, and study the code for personal and educational purposes.

+**You may NOT:**
+- Use this software for any commercial purpose
+- Modify and distribute modified versions
+- Incorporate this code into other projects
+- Deploy this software for production use

+For licensing inquiries or permission requests, contact: **manjengwap10@gmail.com**

+---